Structuring Financial Covenants, EBITDA, Events of Default, and MAC Clauses in Loan Documents

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will provide borrowers' and lenders' counsel with a review of the use of EBITDA, leverage ratios, and other metrics in the loan documentation and financial covenants.
+This CLE course will provide borrowers' and lenders' counsel with a review of the use of EBITDA, leverage ratios, and other metrics in the loan documentation and financial covenants.
 The panel will outline critical issues relating to structuring financial covenants, related definitions, and events of default provisions in commercial loans.

 - Purpose of financial covenants